yogenderPalChandra/Raspi2_second_currentLoop_RemoteMySql/README.md

 <img src="blockdia.png" height="500" width="700"/>

-*This is the finished product of teh Raspi2*
+*This is the finished product of the Raspi2*

 <img src="Raspi2.png" height="500" width="700"/>